 Posted on Thursday, May 22, 2014

 Miller and Associate Professor of Food Science at Cornell University Gavin Sacks designed C4 to encourage student ACS members to develop their science communication and teamwork skills in a creative environment while also learning about chemistry through the lens of a particular cuisine.
-This year the focus is on the cuisine of California; last year it was Cajun as the competition debuted during the ACS meeting in New Orleans.
-This year Donnie Golden, an instructional support technician with Fresno State, joins as an organizer.
+This year the focus was on the cuisine of California; last year it was Cajun as the competition debuted during the ACS meeting in New Orleans.
+This year Donnie Golden, an instructional support technician with Fresno State, joined as an organizer.
 He served as faculty adviser for the team from Fresno State that made the final competition last year (resulting in a tie).

-Celebrity judges include Harold McGee, author of "On Food and Cooking: The Science and Lore of the Kitchen;" Guy Crosby, publisher of Cook's Illustrated and Cook's Country magazines, as well as producer and science editor of the popular PBS television program "America's Test Kitchen;" and Mark Davis, chef director of the Art Institute of California - San Francisco.
+Celebrity judges included Harold McGee, author of "On Food and Cooking: The Science and Lore of the Kitchen;" Guy Crosby, publisher of Cook's Illustrated and Cook's Country magazines, as well as producer and science editor of the popular PBS television program "America's Test Kitchen;" and Mark Davis, chef director of the Art Institute of California - San Francisco.

 Miller joined the Chemistry Department at Hobart and William Smith in 2004 and also teaches introduction to chemistry, and various levels of organic chemistry.
 He earned his A.B. from Princeton University, his Ph.D. from Massachusetts Institute of Technology and his postdoctoral from Memorial Sloan-Kettering Cancer Center.